Star Trek: Beyond the Final Frontier

 OPTIMUM CHANNEL

 And that was precisely the frequency of the Wow! signal.
-It had come from the direction in the sky were the constellation Sagittarius is found.
+It had come from the direction in the sky where the constellation Sagittarius is found.

 The Big Ear radio and computer shack.